42-AI/bootcamp_python/README.md

 ### Day04 - Pandas
 **Time to use a Python library that will allow you to manipulate dataframes.**
-> Pandas !
-And Bamboos ! :panda_face:
+> Pandas!
+And Bamboos! :panda_face:

 ### Rush - Scrapping
 **Scrapper**